osahris/rps-portal/roles/keycloak/README.md

 Files can be found in /templates folder

-Configuration on which items should the NUM regisration mask should have can be found [here] (https://cloud.netzwerk-universitaetsmedizin.de/f/33227)

-Example for NAPKON Keycloak Theme can be found [here] (https://gitlab.com/idcohorts/napkon/keycloak-theme/)

 ### Testing the registration mask
 Deploy it by executing following playbook with no inventory give